-Vasco is from Panama, Panama City.
+Vasco is from Panama.
 He holds a Bachelor’s in Aeronautical Engineering, a Master’s in Business Administration from the Technological University of Panama, and a Master of Science in Mechanical and Aerospace Engineering from the University of Missouri-Columbia.

 Contact